benhook1013/space-game/PLAN.md

 ### Flutter & FVM

+- Install the Dart SDK first if it's not already available
 - Install FVM if needed: `dart pub global activate fvm`
 - `fvm install` then `fvm use` to fetch and activate the pinned Flutter SDK
 - `fvm flutter create .` once to scaffold the Flutter project